Free early learning

 For three- and four-year-olds: All parents of three- and four-year-olds are entitled to 570 hours of free childcare per year.
 This is usually taken as 15 hours each week for 38 weeks of the year, but you can use your hours over more weeks if your childcare provider is able to be more flexible.
 Working parents of three- and four-year-olds are entitled to 30 hours per week (1,140 hours per year).

 For more information about free childcare and how to access it, please see Funded Early Learning.

 Disability Access Fund

 SEN Inclusion Fund

-Every local authority must have an SEN Inclusion Fund to support Early Years providers in meeting the needs of individual children with SEN. In Sheffield, the funding is for children with more complex needs who are supported by local authority specialist support services (0-5 SEND Service, Autism Service, Vision Support Service and Hearing Impaired Service) and is accessed via their recommendation and monitoring by one of the service teachers.
+Every local authority must have an SEN Inclusion Fund to support Early Years providers in meeting the needs of individual children with SEN. In Sheffield, the funding is for children with more complex needs who are supported by local authority specialist support services (0-5 SEND Service, Autism Service, Vision Support Service and Hearing Impaired Service) and is accessed via their recommendation and monitored by one of the service teachers.
 Children’s needs will be evidenced at minimum level 3 on the Sheffield Early Years Support Grid (see the download link to the left of the page).
 The funding is prioritised to be targeted for embedding particular strategies which are recommended to meet a child’s needs or to facilitate a transition package.
 It is allocated on a termly basis and settings are required to evidence their use of the funding before any monies might be renewed.
 For children with long-term and significant SEND in Early Years provision, funding can be attached to an EHC plan whilst children are attending pre-school settings if the provision in the plan requires additional funding.
-To access this fund, providers should contact the child’s specialist SEN support teacher.

 Direct Payments for childcare